kokimoribe/todo-spa/README.md

 * [react-beautiful-dnd](https://github.com/atlassian/react-beautiful-dnd)
 * [Swagger-JS](https://github.com/swagger-api/swagger-js)

 The app is served as a single page application.
-It serves as a UI client for my [todo-api](https://gitlab.com/koki.moribe/todo-api), which is consumed using [Swagger-JS][https://github.com/swagger-api/swagger-js].
+It serves as a UI client for my [todo-api](https://gitlab.com/koki.moribe/todo-api).

-User management and identity access is done through [auth0][https://auth0.com]
+User management and identity access is handled through [auth0](https://auth0.com)